aaronwmorris/indi-allsky/README.md

 ./allsky.py -c config.json run
 ```

+### Logs
+* When indi-allsky is run from the command line, logs are sent to STDERR by default.
+* When the indi-allsky service is started, logs are sent to syslog via facility local6.
+Logs are stored in /var/log/indi-allsky/indi-allsky.log and rotated daily.

 ### Dark frames
 1. Stop indi-allsky service (above)
 1. Activate the indi-allsky python virtual environment (above)